 (a) Videos, CDs, DVDs, microscope slides, photographs and essays.
 Exhibits for these classes ie 95-102 will be required for judging prior to the Show.
 These must be received by the convenor in accordance with instructions as received from the Entries Secretary.

 (b) All other exhibits.
-Exhibitors delivering exhibits personally must unpack them and submit them for staging between 1.00pm and 6.00pm on Wednesday 25th October 2017. xhibits except classes 1, 16-18, 54, 80-81 86-90, 145-146 may be delivered on Thursday 26th October between 8.00am and 9.00am provided you have indicated on the entry form your intention to do so.
+Exhibitors delivering exhibits personally must unpack them and submit them for staging between 1.00pm and 6.00pm on Wednesday 24th October 2018.
+Exhibits except classes 1, 16-18, 54, 80-81 86-90, 145-146 may be delivered on Thursday 25th October between 8.00am and 9.00am provided you have indicated on the entry form your intention to do so.
 Cardboard containers must not be left on the premises as they are contrary to the fire regulations.

-Exhibits may be sent by courier/post to The National Honey Show c/o James Wilcox, Honey Show, Sandown Park Racecourse, Portsmouth Rd, Esher, Surrey, KT10 9AJ.
-Not to arrive BEFORE Monday 23rd October 2017.
+Exhibits may be sent by courier/post to The National Honey Show c/o Lucinda Riggs, Honey Show, Sandown Park Racecourse, Portsmouth Rd, Esher, Surrey, KT10 9AJ.
+Not to arrive BEFORE Monday 22nd October 2018.